 NAME DATA TYPE DESCRIPTION ActivityID ?
 NMTOKEN ID of the activity being performed.
 This ID is unique, site specific and internal to the MIS.
 ActivityName ? string Name of the activity being performed.
-EndTime ?
-New in XJDF 2.1 dateTime @EndTime SHALL specify the end time of the activity. @EndTime SHALL NOT be specified in a heartbeat signal that defines an ongoing activity.
 PersonalID ?
 NMTOKEN MIS identifier of the employee that performs the activity.
-Roles ?
-New in XJDF 2.1 NMTOKENS Current roles of the operator that is specified in @PersonalID in the context of this Activity.
-Values include those from: Employee Roles.
 StartTime ? dateTime Date and time that the employee started the activity.
 This value MAY remain the same in multiple messages.
-Comment ?
-New in XJDF 2.1 element The text within Comment SHALL contain human readable text that relates to the current activity.